-A truly unique workshop teaching the fundamentals of lighting and composition for photographing products and still-life from overhead.
+A truly unique workshop teaching the fundamentals of lighting and composition when photographing objects from above.

 Overhead photography and flat-lays are now one of the most popular methods of visual storytelling, used across all platforms from blogging; social media; product photography and editorial advertising.
 This transformative class teaches you the art of flat-lay, from first principles, using techniques that are independent-of-camera, and suitable to all skill levels.
 Once learned these concepts can be applied to photography from front on and other orientations.
 If taking photos of everyday objects is your thing, but you are repeatedly bummed-out by flat results, or disappointed by dull images after hours of moving things around and around, this workshop is for you.